ishkawa/APIKit/Documentation/DefiningRequestProtocolForWebService.md

         }
     }
 }

+struct RateLimit: Decodable {
+    let limit: Int
+    let remaining: Int

+    static func decode(e: Extractor) throws -> RateLimit {
+        return try RateLimit(
+            limit: e.value(["rate", "limit"]),
+            remaining: e.value(["rate", "remaining"]))
+    }
+}

+struct SearchResponse<Item: Decodable>: Decodable {
+    let items: [Item]
+    let totalCount: Int

+    static func decode(e: Extractor) throws -> SearchResponse {
+        return try SearchResponse(
+            items: e.array("items"),
+            totalCount: e.value("total_count"))
+    }
+}
 ```

 It is useful for code completion to nest request types in a utility class like `GitHubAPI` above.

 ## Throwing custom errors web API returns

 Most web APIs define error response to notify what happened on the server.
-For example, GitHub API defines errors [like this](https://developer.github.com/v3/#client-errors). `interceptObject()` in `RequestType` gives us a chance to determine if the response is an error.
-If the response is an error, you can create custom error object from the response object and throw the error in `interceptObject()`.
+For example, GitHub API defines errors [like this](https://developer.github.com/v3/#client-errors). `interceptObject(_:URLResponse:)` in `RequestType` gives us a chance to determine if the response is an error.
+If the response is an error, you can create custom error object from the response object and throw the error in `interceptObject(_:URLResponse:)`.

 Here is an example of handling [GitHub API errors](https://developer.github.com/v3/#client-errors):